 • What Every Publisher Should Know About Publisher's Liability Insurance (attorneys Lloyd J. Jassin and Steven C. Schechter, CopyLaw)

 • Media Liability Insurance (Authors Guild) Three main causes of legal action against writers are defamation, public disclosure of private facts, and misappropriation of name or likeness.
 The AG recommends getting signed releases from named people or entities.
-It also has a group plan for Media Liability Insurance (WriteInsure) through Axis Pro, a leading provider (see below) of such insurance. ou can download a PDF of FAQs about the WriteInsure program through the Guild.
-In 2020, several members of the Authors Guild told me Axis was virtually unresponsive, so the AG talked to them and this new handout with names and numbers may be an improvement in that situation.
+It also has a group plan for Media Liability Insurance (WriteInsure) through Axis Pro, a leading provider (see below) of such insurance.
+You can download an updated PDF of FAQs about the WriteInsure program through the Guild (6-10-2020).
+In 2020, several members of the Authors Guild said Axis was virtually unresponsive, so the AG talked to them and this new handout with names and numbers may be an improvement in that situation.
 A few authors also complained that tehey had to do a big song and dance when there is some actual risk in a manuscript -- have the ms. vetted by a libel lawyer, get permissions to quote dead people (from their survivors), etc. We all know that someone like Kitty Kelley has to pony up big money for insurance for her tell-all biographies, but for a book less likely to be a bestseller, just be aware that media insurance can be a time-consuming and expensive pain, especially if your book does pose a risk.

 • I am a freelance journalist.
 Do I need to buy liability insurance?
 (Annalyn Kurtz, Columbia Journalism Review, 11-13-17) "Do not make the mistake of buying a basic general liability policy online, without considering some intricacies of media law."
 Do read this important article.